hofstadter-io/hof/docs/content/getting-started/code-generation.md

 Unlike regular templates, these do not map to an output file.
 You can capture repeated sections like the fields to a struct or the arguments to a function.

-Partials can also invoke other partials, which makes them ideal for breaking up your templates into logical components.
+Additionally, partials can invoke other partials, which is helpful for modularizing templates into logical components.

 There are two ways to define and use partial templates:

 - Use the `{{ define "name" }}` syntax in a regular template
 - User the `-P` to load them from a file

-Let's extract field generation into its template, where we _could_ make it complex.
-We won't here, but an example is struct tags for our Go fields.
+For example, we _could_ extract the generation of fields into its template.
+We won't here, but as an example could include complex tasks like struct tags for Go fields.
-We can also use template helpers in the output file path.

 {{<codeInner title="> terminal" lang="sh">}}
 $ hof gen data.cue schema.cue -P field.go -T types.go -O out/